 If diving is not your cup of tea, then you can go snorkeling instead.
 Panagsama Beach has a house reef that is perfect for snorkeling, and you can even find some turtles swimming around if you’re lucky.
 Snorkeling gear can be rented from most of the dive shops in Panagsama Beach.

 Island hopping is another popular activity in Panagsama Beach.
-There are several islands nearby that can be visited on a day trip, including Pescador Island, Sardine Run, turtle spotting at Talisay Point, and more.
+There are several islets nearby that can be visited on a day trip, including Pescador Island, Sardine Run, turtle spotting at Talisay Point, and more.
 Island hopping tours can be arranged through most of the dive shops in Panagsama Beach.

 Island Hopping Rates:

 If you are traveling alone or as a couple, dive shops will allow you to join other groups.
 So that should not be a problem.

 Pescador Island is Panagsama’s most popular island because of its clear water and healthy corals.
 It has a wide variety of fish species which makes it perfect for snorkeling and diving.
 You can see this islet in front of Panagsama Beach.

 The Sardine Run in Moalboal is visible all year round, but do not forget the Philippines is facing the Pacific, and sometimes experience the most notorious typhoons.
 During this time, millions of sardines migrate to Moalboal to mate.
 This is a popular event among tourists and locals alike because it is a spectacular sight to see.
 If you do not want to join a boat tour, you can also see the sardines from Panagsama Beach itself.